 Privacy Concerns and Possible Solutions

-Although it is becoming more widespread within the hospitality industry, voice control does pose some issues in relation to privacy.
+Although it is becoming more widespread within the hospitality sector, voice control does pose some issues in relation to privacy.
 Most devices that use voice control work by constantly listening out for a ‘wake word’, and many of these devices also record or stream voice commands, which can be a scary concept for some users.

 With that being said, there are ways to reassure guests.
 In the case of the Alexa for Hospitality offering, voice commands are automatically deleted every day, and hotel owners can also perform a remote clearance between guests as an additional precaution.
 Moreover, the microphone can be easily turned off, so it no longer listens.